cbz20/khtpp/docs/Options.md

 Prints the tangle input and (re)compiles the output for the specified file(s) using all previously computed data.
 No new computations of tangle invariants are made with this option.
-If the program \c xdg-open (or \c open) is installed, this option will also open the output file for the first specified tangle using the default program for html-files.
+If the program \c xdg-open (or \c open) is installed, this option will also open the output file for the first specified tangle using the default program for .html-files.